 But don’t just blindly follow your plan.
 Keep speaking with your team members, so you and they are constantly alert for the need to further adjust your direction.
-Things have gone wrong before, so it’s safe to assume that only constant vigilance will prevent it happening again.
+Things have gone wrong before, so it’s safe to assume that only constant vigilance will prevent it from happening again.

 Now is the time to develop a comprehensive stakeholder communication plan that will carry you through this stage and the next.
-This is another topic we’ll be addressing in a future article, so keep an eye out for it.

 This stage is about creating a new normal for your project.

-Of course, no process is effective, without the hard work of following the process rigorously, and constantly reviewing its suitability.
+Of course, no process is effective, without the hard work of following the process rigorously and constantly reviewing its suitability.

 I’m sorry to keep banging on about this, but keep checking in with your team members; both individually, and as a whole team.
 This will keep you aware of what they are doing, and allow you to constantly monitor and supplement their motivation.
 Make a habit of catching people doing good work, and commenting on it.
 A little recognition and appreciation go a very long way.

 Often projects go wrong when the Project Manager leaves Lessons Learned reviews to the end.
-Mistakes have been made, but they the get repeated, because we aren’t learning the lessons as we go.
+Mistakes have been made, but they get repeated, because we aren’t learning the lessons as we go.
 D’oh!

 Frequent lessons learned meetings provide an opportunity to:

-Whether you use the model of the OODA Loop, the Plan-Do-Check-Act Deming Cycle, or the basic project management Monitor and Control model, constant attention and correction are vital to keep your project on its new track.
+Whether you use the model of the OODA Loop, the Plan-Do-Check-Act Deming Cycle, or the basic project management Monitor and Control model, constant attention and correction are vital to keeping your project on its new track.

 Different projects will use different measures to gauge progress and variance.
 Consider using a combination of:

-Your ultimate goal is to build a new self-confidencve in your team.
+Your ultimate goal is to build a new self-confidence in your team.
 They need to feel they are in control of your project and can continue to steward it to a successful conclusion.
 If you can do that, and provide evidence that this confidence is well-placed, you have succeeded in your project turnaround.

 So, what else is there?